Skip to main content

 Housing

-The group will be staying in youth hostels and B&Bs as they hike throughout Scotland, England, and Wales.
+The group will be staying mainly in youth hostels and B&Bs while hiking throughout England, Scotland, and Wales.

 Plane NAVY-BIG-01.svg